SFDO-Tooling/CumulusCI/docs/unlocked_package.rst

     $ cci task run create_package_version --org <org_name> --package_type Unlocked

-This task looks in your default DevHub org (as configured in ``sfdx``) for an unlocked package with the name and namespace specified in the task options (defaulting to the name and namespace from the ``project__package`` section of the ``cumulusci.yml`` file).
+This task looks in your default Dev Hub org (as configured in ``sfdx``) for an unlocked package with the name and namespace specified in the task options (defaulting to the name and namespace from the ``project__package`` section of the ``cumulusci.yml`` file).
 If a matching package doesn't exist, CumulusCI first creates a `Package2 <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_package2.htm>`_ object, and then submits a `request <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_package2versioncreaterequest.htm>`_ to create the package version.
 When completed (which can take some time), the task outputs a ``SubscriberPackageVersion`` ID, which can be used to install the package in another org.

 If a package version already exists with the exact same contents, as determined by the hash of the package metadata, its ``SubscriberPackageVersion`` ID is returned rather than creating a new version.